 Many difficulties between real estate professionals (whether Realtors® or not) result from misunderstanding, miscommunication, or lack of adequate communication.
 If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.

-• Only Realtors® and Realtor-Associate®s are subject to the Code of Ethics of the National
+- Only Realtors® and Realtor-Associate®s are subject to the Code of Ethics of the National Association of REALTORS®.

 Please click on the link to access the Ethics Complaint Process:

-Please contact Christina Chow, Director of Legal Affairs at 678-597-4128 or firstname.lastname@example.org if you have any questions or to confirm that the Real Estate Professional you have a complaint against is a REALTOR® member that the Georgia Association of REALTORS® has jurisdiction over.
+Please contact Lillie McLean, GAR Legal Affairs Specialist at 678-597-4114 or firstname.lastname@example.org if you have any questions or to confirm that the Real Estate Professional you have a complaint against is a REALTOR® member that the Georgia Association of REALTORS® has jurisdiction over.